-Many investors buy dividend stocks to capture profits in two ways.
+Investors who buy dividend stocks can capture profits in two ways.
 First, these stocks generate income in the form of dividends.
 Second, there is always the potential of the value of the stock rising in the future.
 This strategy is a relatively low-risk approach to investing.

 Keep reading to learn how dividends work and review some top high-dividend stocks to consider for your portfolio.